stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.9.0.0] (WIP) EpicKnarvik97 fork

 - Changes entire path structure to a more modern and maven-compliant one
-- Changes package structure to net.knarcaft.stargate.*
+- Changes package structure to net.knarcraft.stargate.*
 - Moves language files into the resources folder
 - Fixes some bugs caused by language files not being read as UTF-8
-- Makes Blox into BlockLocation which now extends Location
 - Adds JavaDoc to a lot of the code
 - Adds Norwegian translation for both Norwegian languages
 - Adds missing dependency information to plugin.yml